Posted on Oct 02, 2020

 Read editorial literature

 Occasionally, however, you might swap out your bedtime fiction fix for some industry-related non-fiction.
-Jennifer Lien is a non-fiction editor at Hachette Book Group, and she has a list of editorial literature that she often shares.
-“My staples are still Elements of Style (4th Ed. by Strunk & White) and Brenda Ueland’s If You Want to Write.
-I rarely read these cover-to-cover but I often find it's helpful to pull out a book on grammar, style, writing, or narration, and simply read a chapter or two just to brush up.”
+Some editorial literature staples include Elements of Style (4th Ed. by Strunk & White) and Brenda Ueland’s If You Want to Write.
+You might not want to read them cover to cover, but they're helpful to have on hand when you need to reference something on grammar, style, writing, or narration.
+You can also read the occasional chapter or two to brush up on your skills.

 Keep up to date with editing news

 Julie points out that “clients rely on editors not only for comma usage and other Chicago Manual of Style issues, but as industry experts who can guide them toward success with their work.”
 So, she recommends keeping up-to-date with editing news.